Introduction to referencing

 2. The reference list

-A list of the sources you have used at the end of your document (e.g., a footnote, reference list, works cited, or a bibliography).
+A list of the sources you have used at the end of your document (e.g. a footnote, reference list, works cited, or a bibliography).

-Sample citation using APA 7th (in-text referencing)
+Sample citation (in-text referencing) using APA 7th

 Denzin and Ryan (2007) assert that the focus group method aligns with qualitative methodologies by revealing participants’ debate.